Protocentral/openPressure/README.md

 Features
 --------
 * TI ADS1220 24-bit ADC
-* 4-wire pressure interfaced directly to the inputs
+* 4-wire sensor can be interfaced directly to the inputs
 * On-board 5V band-gap voltage reference
 * ATSAMD21 microcontroller loaded with Arduino M0/Zero bootloader
 * Programmable with the Arduino IDE